BaronJensen/react-steem-provider/README.md

 ```

-What is in the instace steem?:
+What is in the steem instance?:

 ```javascript
     {